 So when you think of buying something, practice giving yourself a certain amount of time to think before you buy.
 It could be 15 minutes, 30 minutes, or maybe even an hour.

 As a result, that will help you increase your chances of spending wisely, and being happier with what you purchased.

 It’s possible to live by minimalism philosophy without actually practicing a minimalist lifestyle.
 But it is fair to say that choosing to become one can be helpful to doing so.

 Whether you choose to be a minimalist or not, most of us can agree these ideals are worthy to strive for.
 Perhaps you can try some of them and see if they impact your life in a positive way.

-If you are interested in practicing minimalism, here are some good minimalist beginner articles to help you become one.
+If you are interested in practicing minimalism philosophy and actually being a minimalist, here are some good beginner articles to help you become one.

 Best Way to Start a Minimalist Lifestyle in 6 Easy Steps: It can be overwhelming making a transition in your life from having a lot of stuff to having less stuff.
 So I presented easy steps for you to be able to make the transition as seamlessly as possible.

 Decluttering Tips from a Messy Minimalist: I’m not a fan of decluttering at all.
 But I figured out a way to do it without feeling like I was doing it.
 If you’re messy like me, this is the decluttering guide for you.